elsonel/Buildable-js/README.md

 # Buildable.js Library

-A vanilla JavaScript library used for creating interactable UI backboards for customizable workspaces.
+Vanilla JavaScript library used for creating dynamic interactable UI backboards for customizable workspaces.

 Demonstrations for this library can be found [here](https://infinite-brook-99829.herokuapp.com/)